 Pumpkin Crab Cakes

-The earthy, buttery and slightly sweet flavors of roasted pumpkin perfectly compliment the natural ocean brine of crab meat in these truly unique crab cakes.
+The earthy, buttery and slightly sweet flavors of roasted pumpkin perfectly complement the natural ocean brine of crab meat in these truly unique crab cakes.

 - 1 sugar pie pumpkin, 1 1/2 to 2 pounds, scrubbed clean

 - 2 egg yolks